 1000minds is an online suite of tools and processes to help individuals and groups with their Decision-Making, and to understand people’s preferences via Conjoint Analysis.

 1000minds is for when good decisions matter.
-(When do good decisions not matter??!! ...
+(When do they not??!!
 Human history is a chronicle of both good and bad decisions – see famous quotes.)
 Users include government, business and nonprofit organizations, as well as individuals.

 Depending on your application, 1000minds can also help you think about the value for money of alternatives and allocate budgets or other scarce resources.